 What is Threat Remediation?

-Threat remediation is the process of identifying and then solving threats that could be impacting your business security and your systems.
+Threat remediation is the act or process of identifying and then solving threats that could be impacting your business security and your systems.
 The threat in question could be anything that leaves your business open to an issue like information being stolen, software being damaged, or anything else that negatively impacts core business processes.